cjsatuforc/fitcrack/README.md

 ## Step-by-step: Install on CentOS/RHEL 7

+Please note that the following commands have to be run as **root**.

 ### SELINUX
 The following tutorial assumes **SELINUX** is disabled.
 If you wish to use SELINUX on Fitcrack server machine, you have to configure policies manually, or wait for an udpate of the tutorial.